Social Stuff...

 Race Fees

 This one can get a little ridiculous if you are not careful.
-In 2009 I completed 3 races, 2 sprints and an olympic distance.
+In 2009 I completed 3 races, 2 sprints and an Olympic distance.
 My total race fees for the year: $222 ($72, 75, and 75 respectively).

 I prefer smaller, more local events than the larger M-Dot events (i.e. World Triathlon Corporation, or WTC, owners of the Ironman brand).
 While very well run the M-Dot events support upwards of several thousand racers and cost a lot more than the local non-profit events I usually participate in-